johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 > Alice: “Hey it’s me, Alice, and Bob said I can have all his money k thx.” <br>— Not something Bob said and also not Alice

+The answer, is math (or cryptography).

 ### Distributing consensus

 In a distributed peer-to-peer network there is no central authority to validate the authenticity of communications.
 Peers within the network broadcast information to all other peers.

 Imagine today if anyone could make _any_ financial transaction they wanted _at any time._ A nightmare, right?

 The creator(s) of Bitcoin solved this problem via [Nakamoto Consensus](https://coinmarketcap.com/alexandria/article/what-is-the-nakamoto-consensus).

-To simplify things a bit: to keep people from cheating, make the cost of cheating more expensive than the reward.

 This consensus algorithm introduced what we know today as **proof of work—or “mining.”**

-To contribute to the network, miners have to expend computation resources (energy from electricity and wear-and-tear on their hardware) to solve a difficult cryptographic math puzzles.
+To contribute to the network, miners have to expend computation resources (energy from electricity and wear-and-tear on their hardware) to solve difficult cryptographic math puzzles.
 Solve the puzzle first and you win the right to submit and confirm a group of transactions (or _block_) and receive the reward for doing said work (i.e., in the Bitcoin network you earn a few Bitcoin).

-These new transactions are propagated to all other nodes in the network, and they in turn update their internal state to match.
+These new transactions are then propagated to all other nodes in the network where they are cryptographically verified—and if correct—each peer in the system in turn updates their internal state to match the new system state.

-I’m skipping over a lot of important cryptography here (that I’m not knowledgeable enough to talk about in detail) that ensures miners behave honestly—and methods to correct things if they aren’t—but the important point is that this distributed consensus method removes the need for a trusted third-party and the security and stability of the network grows with each new participant.
+This is obviously a simplified view, but the important point is that this distributed consensus method removes the need for a trusted third-party.

-(Participants in the network are also incentivized to act honestly and continue supporting the network via one of the most powerful incentives out there—_getting paid._)
+Also, the security and stability of the network grows with each new honest participant verifying the network's transactions.
+Participants in the network are also incentivized to act honestly and continue supporting the network via one of the most powerful incentives out there—_getting paid._

 ### Ownership